 4. Convert your RRSP to an RRIF before age 71

-As someone approaching retirement or considering retirement, you know RRSPs must be closed/collapsed in the year an individual turns 71.
+As someone approaching retirement or even considering retirement in your 60s, you should know that RRSPs must be closed/collapsed in the year an individual turns 71.
 It does not mean however you need to take RRIF income in that year.

-To be tax-smart, avoid major RRSP withdrawals or worse still, unless the RRSP value is very low, deregistering the entire RRSP amount in one year.
+To be tax-smart, avoid making major RRSP withdrawals in any given year or worse still, unless the RRSP value is very low, deregistering the entire RRSP amount in one year.

 Instead, convert your RRSP to a RRIF and start taking your annual RRIF payments in the year you turn age 72, or ideally, for some, well before.